 Cost of Ownership

 You wouldn't expect Ford's improved second generation Kuga to be anything other than class-competitively efficient.
 Once again has been managed here thanks to ECOnetic Ford features like smart regenerative charging (that reclaims energy that would otherwise be lost under braking) and an Active Grille Shutter (that reduces drag and cuts fuel consumption).
 As a result, this Kuga's all-turbocharged engine line-up now manages to return a pretty frugal set of running cost figures.

 Petrol Kuga models benefit from an Auto-Start-Stop system able to automatically cut the engine when it's not needed, say when stuck in traffic or waiting at the lights.
-As a result, both 120PS and 150PS versions of the 1.5-litre petrol unit with front-wheel drive achieve 45.6mpg on the combined cycle and 143g/km CO2.
-These figures fall to 38.2mpg and 171g/km if you go for this petrol engine in 182PS form mated to AWD and automatic transmission.
+As a result, 120PS version of the 1.5-litre petrol unit with front-wheel drive achieves 35.3mpg on the combined cycle and 160g/km of CO2, while the 150PS version manages 35.3mpg and 164g/km of CO2.
+These figures fall to 29.1mpg and 209g/km if you go for this petrol engine in 176PS form mated to AWD and automatic transmission.

 The improved Ford Kuga does enough to appeal right now.
 It's good-looking, spacious, well-priced and drives very well.
 It's a little different in its emphasis than before, feeling a bit more grown-up than its predecessor.
 It's also reasonably affordable in this petrol guise - and the improvements in infotainment are welcome.